 {\it PDWs from non-monotonic BCS interactions. }

 As an illustrative example, consider the case where the BCS coupling is non-zero only at a distance $r_0$:

 where $J_0(x)$ is the zeroth Bessel function.
-Although $V(\bm r)$ is repulsive, its Fourier transform $V(\bm q)$ is an {\it oscillatory} function with both repulsive and attractive components.
-It has several local minima and a global maximum at $q=0$ [left panel of Fig. \ref{fig:PDWonset}(a)].
+Although $V(\bm r)$ is repulsive, its Fourier transform $V(\bm q)$ is an {\it oscillatory} function with both repulsive and attractive components[Fig. \ref{fig:PDWonset}(a)].
 The exact boson propagator in this case is

-To make sense of the above equation, we can approximate the boson self energy $\Pi(\bq)$ by the one-loop calculation $\Pi_0(\bq)$ which is obtained using $G_0$.
+To make sense of the above equation, we can approximate the boson self energy $\Pi(\bq)$ by the one-loop calculation $\Pi_0(\bq)$ obtained using $G_0$.
 The result is shown in Fig.\ref{fig:PDWonset}(b).
 Clearly we see that when $V(\bm q)< 0$, the associated Fourier components of $D^{-1}(\bm q)$ get smaller (i.e. closer to an ordering transition) as $g^2$ increases whereas the repulsive components get larger.
 Nonetheless, the phase transition will not occur unless $g^2$ exceeds a threshold value.
 In Fig.\ref{fig:PDWonset}(c) we present the numerical results of $D^{-1}(\bq)$ by solving the full saddle point equations \eqref{eq:saddle} on a $32\times32$ momentum mesh grid.
 The global minimum (dashed circle) of $D^{-1}(\bq)$ indeed vanishes when $T$ approaches $T_c$.
 Thus, there is a line of finite temperature phase transitions $T_c(g^2)$ as $g^2$ is varies, obtained by the condition $D^{-1}(\bm q) = 0$.
 For $T>T_c$, the minimum value of $D^{-1}(\bq)$ forms a ring as is expected from the toy model, but stays positive.
 Once $T$ approaches $T_c$, its minimum vanishes, indicating the PDW instability.
 Similarly, if we fix $T$ instead and increase $g^2$, we can also see $D^{-1}(\bq)$ vanishes at some finite $g^2$.
 In Fig.\ref{fig:PDWonset}(d) we present $T_c$ and a function of $g^2$.
-At large $g^2$, our results clearly shows a linear relation between $T_c$ and $g^2$.
+At large $g^2$, our result clearly shows a linear relation between $T_c$ and $g^2$.
 The line of finite temperature transitions terminates at a $T=0$ phase transition at $g=g_c$.
-We will return to the quantum phase transition below.